Frank-readresolve/itp3-dist-arch/documentation/database-privileges.md

 Examples:

-`GRANT USAGE, SELECT, INSERT, UPDATE, DELETE ON TABLE table_name TO username;` grant privileges on a table.
+`GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE table_name TO username;` grant privileges on a table.
 `GRANT USAGE, SELECT, INSERT, UPDATE, DELETE ON SEQUENCE table_name_id_seq TO username;` grant privileges on a sequence on a table.

 `GRANT ALL ON DATABASE database_name TO username;` grant all privileges on a database.
 Not on public schema unless specified though.